 Use these natural bug repellent solutions to keep pesky insects away from you and your family — pets included!

 1. Whole cloves in lemons and limes are natural bug repellents that smell and look amazing too.

 The smells of citrus and clove may be appealing to us, but mosquitoes despise it and stay away.
 Place lemon and lime halves with cloves anywhere you don’t want mosquitoes.

 2. Keep flies away by hanging a Ziploc bag filled with water and pennies.

 The key here is to hang your bags filled with water and pennies in a place that is well exposed to sunlight.
-Flies will get confused and stay away when they see light reflecting off the water and coins.
+Flies will get confused by this natural insect repellent and stay away when they see light reflecting off the water and coins.

 Dip a few cotton balls into cinnamon and place in areas where ants frequent (you could sprinkle cinnamon directly onto surfaces, but using cotton balls helps with cleanup).
-The ants will avoid the area and your ant problem will disappear.
+The ants will avoid the area and your ant problem will disappear thanks to this natural bug repellent that also happens to smell good.
 Freshen the cotton balls as needed.

-4. Trap fruit flies and gnats with red wine vinegar and dishwashing liquid.
+5. Trap fruit flies and gnats with a red wine vinegar and Dawn dish soap bug repellent.

 Combine 2 tablespoons of red wine vinegar with 1/2 teaspoon of dishwashing liquid in a small glass.
 Stir gently to prevent bubbles.
 Cover with plastic wrap, and with a skewer, poke a few holes in it.
 The flies get in, but can’t get out.